The Spa Village of Lanjarón

 ** Trail through Salado Park to the Lanjarón Castle, about 20 min.

-If you dive deeper into the park, you will come across a wonderful little path that will take you all the way out to the Lanjarón Castle.
-The hike will only take you about 30 minutes and the views of the valley and surrounding ravine are spectacular.
+If you dive deeper into the park, you will come across a wonderful little path that will take you to the Lanjarón Castle.
+The hike takes about 30 minutes and the views of the valley and surrounding ravine are spectacular.

 - The Castle Walk - 50 min - 2.32 km - The castle of Lanjarón, known locally as the "Castle of the Moors", is a small medieval fortress located about four hundred meters from the town.